Visa for people living in Egypt

 Starting October 2nd 2013, applications for Swiss Schengen visa must be submitted at the counters of the external service provider TLScontact, which will then forward the visa documents to the Embassy in Cairo for further processing.
 The Visa Application Center at TLScontact is jointly used by other countries.
 It has a «Switzerland Desk».

-As of now, to set up an appointment, please contact TLScontact through their website or call centre:
+To book an appointment, please contact TLScontact online through their website.

 Therefor for the following short stay visa the applicants have to fix an appointment with TLScontact: